ozzush/WeakMemoryModelsMock/README.md

 messages can be inserted between them.
 To achieve that there is a boolean field in the Message class that marks whether the message was used by an atomic update.

+### RA fences

+There is an additional location in memory to facilitate fences.
+Whenever there is a release fence, a release write is performed in that location.
+Also, the base view of the writing thread is updated to its current view.
+That way all subsequent writes will include the view of the thread during the fence instruction.

+### SC fences

+Each thread acquires the current thread's current view.
+That way in RA mode other threads can no longer perform writes before the fencing thread's last write.

+## Build & Execution

+Use a compiler that supports C++20 standard.
+Though it should be ok to use any compiler that supports `std::format`.

+Positional arguments:
+1. Path to a program file
+2. Memory model: one of `{sc, tso, pso, sra, ra}`
+3. Execution mode: one of `{rand, interact}`
+4. Log level: integer from `[0, 3]`.
+   * `0` - no log
+   * `1` - errors only (no errors arise so it is the same as 0)
+   * `2` - info, print trace of the execution and the state of the model in the end
+   * `3` - extra info, print both action log and model state after each step